betocostadev/fullstack-ts/README.md

 # fullstack-ts

-Training TS with React and Node
+Full Stack Typescript Training with Node.js.

+## About

+This repository contains study material and tests related to TypeScript